Gastroesophageal Reflux Disease (GERD) – Diagnosis, Symptoms, and Treatment

 - Blood in the stool

-Your doctor will typically test you for Helicobacter pylori infection with a stool antigen study.
-This bacteria can infect the stomach or small intestine resulting in peptic ulcer disease.
+Your doctor may test you for Helicobacter pylori infection with a stool antigen study.
+This bacteria can infect the stomach and small intestine resulting in severe peptic ulcer disease and symptoms of reflux.
 If your condition is moderate to severe, your doctor will likely order blood tests that may include a CMP (comprehensive metabolic panel), CBC (complete blood cell count), lipase, and coagulation studies (PT/INR, PTT).
-They may also order an abdominal ultrasound evaluating the liver, gallbladder, and pancreas.
+They may also order an abdominal ultrasound to evaluate the liver, gallbladder, and pancreas for other medical conditions that can present with reflux as a symptom.

-Some doctors will obtain an EKG (electrocardiogram) if they are concerned for heart disease.
+Some doctors will obtain an ECG (electrocardiogram) if they are concerned for heart disease.
+This is more likely if you have conditions such as diabetes, high blood pressure, or high cholesterol that increase your risk for heart disease.

-Patients with red flag features or symptoms that do not respond to first-line medical therapy after 1-2 months of therapy should generally undergo an upper endoscopy.
-During this procedure, you gastroenterologist enters the esophagus with a scope and examines the lining of the esophagus, stomach, and proximal small intestine.
+Patients with severe symptoms, symptoms that suggest potential complications, or symptoms that do not respond to first-line medical therapy after 1-2 months of therapy should generally undergo an upper endoscopy.
+During this procedure, you gastroenterologist enters the esophagus with a scope and visually examines the lining of the esophagus, stomach, and proximal small intestine.
 They are evaluating for ulcers, masses, and strictures.
-They can take biopsies of suspicious legions and may be able to treat various abnormalities endoscopically (eg, balloon dilation of a stricture).
+They can take biopsies of suspicious lesions and may be able to treat various abnormalities (eg, balloon dilation of a stricture).

 Gastroesophageal Reflux Disease Medication and Treatment

-Gastrointestinal reflux disease is initially treated by lifestyle and dietary modifications.
-This includes avoiding alcohol/tobacco use, significant caffeine intake, spicy foods, and NSAIDs.
-Weight loss is also an important aspect of management.
+Gastrointestinal reflux disease is initially treated with lifestyle and dietary modifications.
+This includes avoiding alcohol/tobacco use, excessive caffeine intake, spicy foods, and NSAIDs.
+A low-impact exercise plan that is focused on walking, bicycle riding, yoga, Pilates, or light weight lifting has been shown to improve reflux symptoms.
+Weight loss in those that are overweight or obese has also been associated with dramatic reductions in the symptoms of GERD.

-These medications work by reducing acid secretion in the stomach.
-They are generally used for at least 1 month in patients with acid reflux.
+PPIs are generally taken daily and are used for at least 1 month in patients with acid reflux.

 Studies show that about 10%-40% of individuals with acid reflux do not respond to standard doses of proton pump inhibitors.
-In some cases, therapy needs to be escalated to twice daily dosing.
+In some cases, more frequent dosing will be recommended by your physician.

-If patients are not responsive to first-line treatment strategies or have red flag symptoms, they often require referral to a gastroenterology specialist for consideration of further work-up such as upper endoscopy and 24-hours ambulatory pH monitoring.
+If the symptoms of reflux do not respond to first-line treatment strategies or if you have red flag symptoms such as bleeding, intolerance of food, or constant pain, you may require referral to a gastroenterology specialist for consideration of further work-up with upper endoscopy or 24-hours ambulatory pH monitoring.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.